fieldtrip/website/example/fittemplate.md

 {% include image src="\assets\img\example\fittemplate\headmodel_surface_polhemus.png" %}

-### Taking the inner shell for a single shell model
+### Taking the inner shell for a single-shell model

-Another option for MEG is to create a single shell model on the basis of the brain compartment.
+Another option for MEG is to create a single-shell model on the basis of the brain compartment.

     cfg                          = [];
     cfg.method                   = 'singlesphere';